ryansupak2/poliana-lego-scarface/docs/instructions.md

 #### Forfeiting a Roll

-* Any number rolled on a single Die that can't be executed at the exact amount by any of Player's Pawns, must be Forfeited.
+* Any number rolled on a single Die that can't be advanced for the exact amount, by any of Player's Pawns, must be Forfeited.
+(This is known as an "Involuntary Forfeit").
 * In addition: any number rolled on a single Die *can* be Forfeited at any time, for any reason.
+(This is known as an "Involuntary Forfeit").
-* A player *cannot* take (2x) consecutive Turns in which they voluntarily Forfeit all of their Moves.
-(However, this dpes not apply to a player taking Moves with any involuntary Forfeits in it).
+* A player *cannot* take (2x) consecutive Turns in which they Voluntarily Forfeit all of their Moves.
+* However, note that the "consecutive Forfeits" rule does *not* apply to a player taking Turns with any Imvoluntary Forfeits at all.
+(If the Player can't move at all, nothing can be done about it by the Player at the time of the Move.)

 ### Doubles (Special Case)